 The course requirements and electives are below.
 The required and elective LLM courses are not offered every semester and new offerings for approved LLM electives may become available.
 Students should check with the Records Office for a current schedule of courses.
 A limited number of courses also will be available in the summer.

 The 24-26 credits making up the LLM in Cyber, Intelligence & National Security Law are not designed to prepare or qualify students who are not graduates of a US law school to engage in the practice of law in the United States or to qualify them to take a bar examination in the United States.
+Additional coursework is possible for those trying to qualify to sit for a bar examination.
+For more details, see Bar Examination for Foreign-Trained Attorneys.

 For more information about any of the courses listed below, view Course Descriptions.